 The toolkit includes the following:

-Examples are also provide to assist the user in MS-Excel format:
+- Examples: There are four examples that are available to assist the user in MS-Excel format.